iOmega8561/CppLinkedList/README.md

 # View only
-These files are c++ exercises, they serve no purpose and are here just to be stored.
+These files are old university exercises, they serve no purpose and are here just to be "admired" in all of their non-existent glory.